-Q. My husband works from home since the lockdown but I’ve continued going into work.
+Q. My husband works from home since the first lockdown back in March, and I’ve continued going into work.
 I leave early in the morning and get back around 5pm.
 When I get in he’s usually in front of the TV with a couple of dirty plates and several half drunk cups of coffee.
 I greet him but he hardly responds.

 He owned up last night that he stays in bed until 10-11am.
 He switches on his computer, logs on to work then spends the day in front of the TV.
 He doesn’t always wash, won’t cook a meal or do anything around the house.
 I spend my evenings clearing up his mess and weekends catching on cleaning and gardening, and food shopping.
 I’m exhausted.